 Design that resonates with your wildest dreams, vibrant personality, remarkable life journey, and desire for elegance takes the spotlight once again on the most unexpected era we have never imagined.
 Max is finally back!

 Most likely, this contributed to the trending interior designs this year that I will share in a little while.
-Keep reading to get the latest ideas in the world of interior design this year.
+Keep reading to get the latest ideas in interior design this year.

 Getting back with Max!

 The first on our list is the return of the Maximalist -- bold accents, striking patterns, and flashy displays.
 Well, they weren’t gone at all.
 They are just around the corner, waiting to get back the spotlight from the rule of minimalism.
 And that year has finally come!
-Fast forward to 2021, more homes welcomed layering, texture, pattern, motif, and repetition (see The Rise of Maximalism in Design by Imagine-Express).
+Fast forward to 2021, more homes welcomed layering, texture, pattern, motif, and repetition.

 In his statement from the site, The Spaces, Luke Edward Hall, mentioned how maximalist interiors provide an escape -- where one can lose themselves freely.
 That is probably the reason why more people have learned to love it.
 It offered a way to express their personality through acceptable forms in a pandemic era.